 Worked Example 1: Basic Simplification

 This study notes covers Worked Example 1: Basic Simplification within Simplifying Expressions for GCSE Mathematics.
 Revise Simplifying Expressions in Algebra for GCSE Mathematics with 11 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 18 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 4 of 19 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position